Robert Paterson (impresario): 1970s

 In 1970 Patterson had concert acts appearing under the banner "Robert Paterson presents" include: Peter, Paul and Mary, Ike and Tina Turner, Leonard Cohen, Chicago, Creedence Clearwater Revival, Memphis Slim, Dionne Warwick, Cleo Laine and Johnny Dankworth, Santana, Flock, Taj Mahal, Johnny Winter.
 Organizes UK and European Tours in association with local promoters for Shirley Bassey, Judy Collins, Kris Kristofferson, Rita Coolidge, Barry Manilow, Neil Diamond, Marlene Dietrich.
 Bing Crosby (also on Broadway), Andy Williams, Michel Legrand and Henry Mancini (stylized as Hank Mancini).

 In November 1973 the Newport Jazz Festival occurred in London, a co-production of Patterson and George Wein.
 The same year Paterson promotes at the Wembley Arena six sold out dates with David Cassidy.
 Wembley Arena is also the venue for two dates with Olga Korbut and USSR gymnasts.

 Death

 Plagued by ill health he ceased to be a major player on the concert scene.
+He died from liver failure May 12 1991 at age 51.